 - Make sure to submit a complete application with all required documents. - See the Table of Application Components (p.
-6-7 of the NOFO) - Don't forget all key personnel listed must have resumes - Check list of conditionally required documents, for example, Digital Products Plan - Federally Negotiated Indirect Cost Rate Agreement (if applicable) - The indirect cost rate at the time of the award stands until the end. - The cost rate agreement must extend through September 2022. - Supporting documents might include needs assessments, letters of support, plans or reports. - Make sure to submit a complete application with all required documents. - Don't forget all key personnel listed must have resumes - Check list of conditionally required documents, for example, the Digital Products Plan - The Federally Negotiated Indirect Cost Rate Agreement is another conditionally required application component.
-If you have one remember that: - The indirect cost rate at the time of the award stands until the end. - The cost rate agreement must extend through September 2022. - Supporting documents might include needs assessments, letters of support, plans or reports.
+6-7 of the NOFO) - Don't forget all key personnel listed must have resumes - Check the list of conditionally required documents, for example, Digital Products Plan and Proof of Private, Nonprofit Status. - Federally Negotiated Indirect Cost Rate Agreement (if applicable) - The indirect cost rate at the time of the award stands until the end. - Cost rate agreement must extend through September 2022. - Supporting documents might include needs assessments, letters of support, plans or reports. - Make sure to submit a complete application with all required documents. - Don't forget all key personnel listed must have resumes - Check the list of conditionally required documents, for example, the Digital Products Plan or the Proof of Private, Nonprofit Status. - Another conditionally required application component is the Federally Negotiated Indirect Cost Rate Agreement.
+If you have one remember that: - o The indirect cost rate at the time of the award stands until the end. - Cost rate agreement must extend through September 2022. - Supporting documents might include needs assessments, letters of support, plans or reports.